mouhametnd/Ecommerce-Product/README.md

 ## Built with

 - Mobile-first workflow
+- HTML
-- HTML, CSS, SCSS
+- SCSS
-- Javascript and Gulp.js
+- Javascript, localStorage and Gulp.js

 ## How To Run The Project